webgltf/webgltf-sample-models/models/Stip/README.md

 ## License Information

-The original asset for this model is licened from https://github.com/ndee85/coa_tools as GPL-3.0 License.
-Please visit that repo for more information.
+The original asset for this model is licened from [COA Tools](https://github.com/ndee85/coa_tools) as GPL-3.0 License.
+Please visit that project for more information.